ayaz-analyst/Autosales_Dashboard_PowerBI/README.md

-# Car Sales Data Analysis Project(POWER BI)
+# Automotive Sales Dashboard _ PowerBI

 ## Overview

 This project involves analyzing car sales data to uncover valuable insights for the automotive industry.
-We utilized various datasets from multiple sources and performed comprehensive data visualization using Power BI to meet the project requirements.
+I utilized a sample dataset and created comprehensive data visualization using Power BI to meet the project requirements.

 ## Data Sources

 1. **CSV Files:**
 2. **Excel Files:**
 3. **SQL Server:**
-4. **Access Database:**
-5. **XML Files:**
 6. **Power BI Dataset:**

 ## Visualization Tools

-We used **Power BI** for data visualization due to its powerful capabilities in handling multiple data sources, interactive dashboard creation, and advanced graphical representation.
+I used **Power BI** for data visualization due to its powerful capabilities in handling multiple data sources, interactive dashboard creation, and advanced graphical representation.

 ## Data Processing and Transformation